Claudjos/agave/README.md

 ## About
 Collection of scripts working with raw socket.
 Written for self education on common protocols of link and network layers.
 Transportation and application layers protocols, and their vulnerabilities, will be examined in a different repository.

 Efficiency and best practices are out of the scope of this repository.
-This are "learn by doing" scripts gathered together.
+These are "learn by doing" scripts gathered together.

 ## Disclaimer
 The author is not responsible for the use of this software.
 This code is shared for educational purpose.